Psoriasis, Erythrodermic and Pustular variants, ICD-9 696.1

 Characteristic findings on physical examination

 Erythrodermic psoriasis/pustular psoriasis can be an acute onset form of psoriasis or may develop acutely or gradually in a patient with underlying plaque psoriatic disease.
 This severe form of psoriasis has substantial morbidity and an increased risk of mortality compared with other forms of psoriasis.
-Characteristically, in the erythrodermic variant, there is generalized erythema covering almost the entire body with varying amounts of scale (
+Characteristically, in the erythrodermic variant, there is generalized erythema covering almost the entire body with varying amounts of scale (Figure 1).
+Pustular psoriasis can involve varying amounts of the skin surface and is characterized by skin erythema with overlying pustules (Figure 2).
+Edema, hair loss, or nail dystrophy also may be present in both variants.

 These two forms of psoriasis can be associated with fever and malaise as well as chills, hypothermia, and fluid loss.
 In the acute form these patients should be evaluated and aggressively managed, as high output cardiac failure and insensible fluid loss can be significant.